In 2018 I read more books than ever before. Here are some of my recommendations and thoughts.

 Top 2018 fiction book

 The price for 2018 best fiction book that I read goes to Children of Time by Adrian Tchaikovsky.
-This book had me so gripped that I spend 5h per day reading it till it was finished.
+This book had me so gripped that I spent 5h per day reading it till it was finished.

 Children of Time is a wonderful hard Science Fiction novel.
 It deals with the rise and fall of civilizations and takes a delightful evolutionary angle in the story.
-The story has a lot in common with A Deepness in The Sky by Vernor Vinge, one of my all time favorite books.
+The story has a lot in common with A Deepness in The Sky by Vernor Vinge, one of my all-time favorite books.